-Your Safety and the Safety of fellow staff and students at CIT is of the utmost importance and your co-operation in all matters associated with Health & Safety is very much appreciated.
+Your Safety and the Safety of fellow staff and students at MTU is of the utmost importance and your co-operation in all matters associated with Health & Safety is very much appreciated.

-Safety Information within CIT can be found in a number of places:
+Safety Information within MTU can be found in a number of places:

 - Your Department Safety Manual , reference section 11 Department Standard Operating Procedures.